dwp/govuk-casa/docs/topics/field-validation.md

 If using [CASA's GOVUK Frontend macro wrappers](casa-template-macros.md), each input that fails validation will also be marked with some information about the failure in a `data-validation` html attribute.
 This is useful for capturing analytics, for example.

+Validators can be defined as a simple function, a plain object that implements certain properties, or an instance of the [`ValidatorFactory`](lib/validation/ValidatorFactory.js) class.

-Before input is validated it can be manipulated by [Gather Modifier](gather-modifiers.md) functions.
+Before input is validated it may be sanitised by each validator too, and can be further manipulated by [Gather Modifier](gather-modifiers.md) functions.

 ## Defining fields to be gathered